The Geometric Mind…

 So the parallel postulate is incorrect on curved surfaces.

-Properties that are preserved under some classes of transformation.
+Properties are preserved under some classes of transformation.

 A new semantic mathematical language of Group Theory formalised these classes of transformations.